OnitiFR/mulch/README.md

  - **prepare** scripts: prepare the system for the application (install and configure web server, DB server, …)
  - **install** scripts: install and configure the application (download / git clone, composer, yarn, …)
  - **backup** scripts: copy all important data: code, DB, configs, … During backup, a virtual disk is attached to the VM.
- - **restore** scripts: restore the application from the attached disk, copying back code, data, …
+ - **restore** scripts: restore the application from the attached disk, copying back code, data, … (see these as backup "symmetric" scripts)

 A new VM is channeled through *prepare* and *install* steps.
 If you create a VM from a previous backup, *install* is replaced by *restore*.
 All steps are optional, but missing steps